Address

-Yes, we sell a large selection of counter top materials.
-We supply and install quartz, stone, solid surface, and butcher block countertops.
-We also supply post form laminate counter tops for contractors or do-it-yourself renovation enthusiasts to install themselves.
+Yes, we sell a selection of countertop materials.
+We supply and install quartz, granite, and butcher block countertops.

 Please read here for a detailed answer.
 A few key points are below.

 Try to determine the budget for your project.
 Make a list of changes you would like to see in your renovated space.
-Carefully consider which appliances you’re are keeping and which ones you will be replacing.
-Visit our showroom and explore magazines or websites for inspiration and to determine your design style.
+Carefully consider which appliances you are keeping and which ones you will be replacing.
+Flip through magazines or browse websites for inspiration and to determine your design style.

-Renovations are limited by two things – your imagination and your pocket book.
+Renovations are limited by two things – your imagination and your pocketbook.
 The possibilities are endless.
-It is very important that you share your budget with your designer, otherwise time can be squandered and dreams can be dashed.
+It is very important that you share your budget with your designer, otherwise time can be squandered, and dreams can be dashed.
 Cabinet door selection, finish options, interior features and design layout are just some of the factors that determine the final price.
-Our average kitchen projects range from $20,000 - $40,000.
-However, we’ve also done some amazing renovations from $10,000 to $70,000+.
+Our average kitchen projects range from $25,000 – $65,000.
+However, we’ve also done some amazing renovations from $15,000 to $80,000+.
 As a starting point, consider spending 7-10% of your home’s current market value on your renovation.

 Due to the number of products we sell, our warranty information is quite substantial.
 Please refer to our FAQ RESOURCES Section for a comprehensive list of all Hawthorne Warranty Information.
 Than you for your consideration.